Events Calendar

 It was apparent that the Nativity church building was no longer adequate.
 Therefore, Bishop Raymond Lessard, Bishop of Savannah, granted permission in 1989 for the building of St. Peter the Apostle Church on the grounds where Nativity School was located.
 The church building was completed in 1990.
 In August 1993, Bishop Lessard designated St. Peter the Apostle as a canonical parish and appointed Father Patrick O’Brien as its first pastor.

 The newly formed parish assumed responsibility for the school, and on August 24, 1993 the name of the school was changed from Nativity School to St. Peter the Apostle School.
-Since that time, construction was begun and completed for a parish office and a youth center.
 All these physical additions were overseen by the pastor, Father O’Brien, and generously supported by the Diocese and the St. Peter the Apostle parishioners.
-In 1999-2000, Mrs. Cathy Scanlon served as the interim principal after Sister Assunta’s retirement.
-Under her leadership, the groundbreaking was held for the new building, which housed eight classrooms, media center, science and computer lab.